blcunlp/CNLI/README.md

 train.py: training the Decomposable Attention Model.

 **Running Model**
-You can train the model by the following command line:
+You can train the decomposable attention model and the esim model by the following command lines:
+> python3 train.py  --model_type  decomposable_att
-> python3 train.py
+> python3 train.py  --model_type  esim

 ## Results